 - Dealing with constant business bullshit

-What’s more, in engineering, many of the founders still do technical work too.
-Thus, you need to juggle business and technical work.
-You need to wear many hats!
+Even more, in engineering, many of the founders still do technical work too.
+So, you wear many hats!

-Naturally, all this makes a business founder more tied to a business.
-As a result, they’re uber-efficient in their work and they don’t waste a single minute.
-They’re constantly on the grind checking off items from their to-do list.
+Naturally, all this makes a business founder more tied to the business.
+As a result, they’re uber-efficient in their work without wasting a single minute.

-An employee will do the bare minimum required to collect a paycheck or advance in their company.
-Thereafter, they clock out and go home
+An employee may do the bare minimum required to collect a paycheck or advance in their company.
+Thereafter, they clock out and go home.

 This doesn’t mean the employee is lazy though.
 Rather, they’ve conformed to their workplace environment.
-They’re doing what regular employees do, and not much more.
+Their work is a job to pay the bills, nothing more.

-In return, in most instances, the pay of an employee is much less than that of a company founder.
+In return, in most instances, employee pay is much less than of a founder.